cloudfoundry-samples/cloudfoundry-android/README.md

-#CloudFoundry Android
+#Cloud Foundry Android

-This is an Android application that allows you to monitor and control any CloudFoundry compatible Cloud.
+This is an Android application that allows you to monitor and control any Cloud Foundry compatible Cloud.

 ##Using the Application
 Please make sure to read this short app documentation [here](https://github.com/cloudfoundry-samples/cloudfoundry-android/wiki), as it contains important usage guidelines.